versx/ChuckDeviceController/docs/plugin-system/api.md

 ##### Summary

-Settings tab interface contract to add UI settings for plugins.
+Settings tab interface contract for adding UI settings from plugins to separate tabs.

 <a name='P-ChuckDeviceController-Plugin-ISettingsTab-Anchor'></a>
 ### Anchor `property`